Andrzej Lepper: Political career

-This difference of opinion led to the formation of the National Committee for the Self-Defence of Agriculture (Krajowy Komitet Samoobrony Rolnictwa, KKSR), which was an informal formation with no official leadership, but came to be dominated by Lepper.
+This difference of opinion led to the formation of the National Committee for the Self-Defence of Agriculture (Krajowy Komitet Samoobrony Rolnictwa, KKSR), which was an informal formation with no official leadership but came to be dominated by Lepper.
 Open clashes with police that took place during the protests of KKSR gained much attention and made the group considered one of the main representatives of protesting farmers.
 Because of this, Lepper was invited to a meeting with Leszek Balcerowicz on 24 October.
 Balcerowicz was the Polish Deputy Prime Minister and Minister of Finance, whose name became synonymous with the neoliberal, monetarist and anti-social policies carried out in post-communist Poland.
-After a two-hours-long conversation, Lepper became convinced that the neoliberal reform pursued by Balcerowicz needed to be stopped at all costs.
+After a two-hour-long conversation, Lepper became convinced that the neoliberal reform pursued by Balcerowicz needed to be stopped at all costs.

 As Lepper reported many years later, the idea to create a trade union and then a political movement was born after a meeting with Deputy Prime Minister Leszek Balcerowicz.
 Lepper said about the meeting: "Everything that happened afterwards – with me and Samoobrona – I therefore owe, to some extent, to that conversation of 10 years ago".
 Lepper's disdain towards Balcerowicz became a key element of his political rhetoric – in 2002, he described Balcerowicz as "the greatest pest, destroyer, traitor".

 Lepper's Farmers' Self-Defence Committee first attempted to participate in the 1991 Polish parliamentary election on 27 October.
 The electoral law for the Sejm and Senate in force at the time allowed committees to register in only one electoral district.
 His run in the elections was unsuccessful, due – as Lepper claimed – also to his lack of direct participation in the campaign.
 The list of the Provincial Farmers' Self-Defence Committee opened by the group's leader received only 3247 votes in constituency number 21, covering the then Koszalin and Słupsk voivodeships.

-While Lepper failed to win a seat, the fact he received over 3000 votes for his name was seen as a demonstration that he could mobilize local networks of farmers in his favor.
-Because of this, the Provincial Farmers' Self-Defence Committee under which Lepper organized an electoral list together with other farmers was not scrapped, but instead transformed into a trade union and then a political party.
-According to Lepper, as late as in the summer 1991, the farmer protest committees in Darłowo and Zamość that would form Samoobrona were not planning to become a trade union.
-However, the autumn hunger strike in Warsaw as well as Lepper's electoral bid in the 1991 elections, made protesting farmers supportive of the idea.
+While Lepper failed to win a seat, the fact he received over 3000 votes for his name was seen as a demonstration that he could mobilise local networks of farmers in his favour.
+Because of this, the Provincial Farmers' Self-Defence Committee, under which Lepper organised an electoral list together with other farmers, was not scrapped but instead transformed into a trade union and then a political party.
+According to Lepper, as late as in the summer of 1991, the farmer protest committees in Darłowo and Zamość that would form Samoobrona were not planning to become a trade union.
+However, the autumn hunger strike in Warsaw, as well as Lepper's electoral bid in the 1991 elections, made protesting farmers supportive of the idea.